Q-Niranjan/Learn-React/README.md

 # FoodApp

 Welcome to FoodApp!
-This project is built using Vite and utilizes the Spoonacular API to bring you a delicious experience.
+This project is built using Vite with React and utilizes the Spoonacular API [spoonacular.com](https://spoonacular.com/) to bring you a delicious experience.

 ## Features